GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+> ### I think the best way to make JavaScript better would be to make it smaller.
+If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
 >
-> ~ *Bill Gates*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts